How defibrillators work explained simply

 Automated External Defibrillator (AED)

-As shown below, the basic design of the AED is very similar to the circuits we have discussed so far.
-However, there are design differences between AEDs and hospital based defibrillators and it is beyond the scope of this website to discuss them in detail.
+The basic design of the AED is very similar to the circuits we have discussed so far.
+However, there are design differences between AEDs and hospital-based defibrillators and it is beyond the scope of this website to discuss them in detail.
 For example, AEDs have computer systems to analyse and diagnose ventricular fibrillation.
-They also need circuits to produce the “voice” that guides the member of public helping the patient.
-As the AED may be placed at all sorts of places, they often rely on long lasting batteries and need to be made quite physically strong.
+They also need circuits to produce the “voice” that guides the members of the public in helping the patient.
+As the AEDs may be placed in all sorts of places, they often rely on long-lasting batteries and need to be made quite physically strong.

 Implantable Cardioverter Device (ICD)

-Finally I would like to briefly mention that there are devices called “implantable cardioverter devices”, or more commonly known as “ICD”s.
+Finally, I would like to briefly mention that there are devices called “implantable cardioverter devices”, more commonly known as “ICDs”.
 These are essentially like the AEDs we just talked about, except that the device is made extremely compact.
-Some people have heart conditions that make them more likely to get ventricular fibrillation and other life threatening rhythm problems in their heart.
+Some people have heart conditions that make them more likely to get ventricular fibrillation and other life-threatening rhythm problems in their hearts.
 In these patients, one option is to place an ICD inside the body and permanently connect it to the heart.
 The ICD continuously analyses the heart rhythm and delivers a defibrillation current when necessary.
 Needless to say, putting all that circuitry into something so tiny is an engineering miracle.

 We have now reached the end of our discussion on how defibrillators work.
-I really hope you have enjoyed it and please remember to tell your colleagues to visit this website !
-Thank you and good bye.
+I hope you have enjoyed it and please remember to tell your colleagues to visit this website!
+Thank you and goodbye.

 Hello!
 My name is Pras and I am the author of this website that you are now reading.
 I have made this website completely free to access so that people from all over the world can benefit from it.